 </script>

-Heretype="module"Ensured that it loads as an ES module, andmermaid.initialize({ startOnLoad: true })it will automatically scan and render Mermaid diagrams in the page after the page is loaded.
+Heretype="module"Ensured it is loaded as an ES module, andmermaid.initialize({ startOnLoad: true })Then it will automatically scan and render Mermaid diagrams in the page after loading.

 Mathematical formula:You can use LaTeX syntax to write mathematical formulas.

-• Block-level formula (block math):Use$$公式内容$$Wraps, it will take up a separate line and be centered, for example:
+• Block formula (block math):Use$$公式内容$$It wraps and takes up a line by itself, centered, for example:

 $$